wulabs/crypto/README.txt

   Why is it secure?
   -----------------
     - Entire table is encrypted and stored on disk.
-Not just induvidual keys
+Not just individual keys
     - A database key is derived using user password and random salt (4 * 32 bit int)
     - The salt is stored along with the encrypted table.
 Since the salt is chosen at random, it is safe to store it on the disk.

 * Issues with cryptography in a browser
-  - Securly delivering javascript to a browser is a chiken-egg problem.
+  - Securely delivering javascript to a browser is a chiken-egg problem.
-  - Perfect security could be slow (esp for page refresh/responsiveness)
+  - Perfect security could be slow (esp. for page refresh/responsiveness)
   - Unreliable runtime environment.

 * Side channel attacks